 Another important highlight of this camera is the fact that it uses a metering sensor, which is sensitive to both visible and IR light.
 The ISO sensitivity varies from 100 to 16,000, which will help you take HDR shots with ease.

-The touchscreen LCD monitor at the back can be tilted, a feature which Canon calls Vari-angle.
-As we’ve said before, this is an intermediate level DSLR camera that is targeted at prosumers or professional consumers.
+The touchscreen LCD monitor at the back can be tilted, a feature that Canon calls Vari-angle.
+As we’ve said before, this is an intermediate-level DSLR camera that is targeted at prosumers or professional consumers.
 The EOS 80D does not offer a full-frame sensor but the crop sensor has its own benefits.
 Videographers might find the lack of 4K a letdown but videos at 1080p are excellent.

 - Pros: Great for prosumers; Intelligent Viewfinder; Wi-Fi and NFC control